canonical-ols/snapstore-snap-docs/docs/how-to/airgap.md

 sudo snap-store-proxy push-snap /var/snap/snap-store-proxy/common/snaps-to-push/jq-20200406T103511.tar.gz
 ```

-The `jq` snap is now available for installation from this air-gapped Snap Store
+The `jq` snap is now available for installation from this air-gapped Enterprise
-Proxy.
+Store.
 This means that `snap info jq` and `snap install jq` will succeed on a
 connected client device.

 ### Essential snaps